 qD'=1 (9.6)

-If the horizontal vibration periods of both the structure, and the component–anchorage system are unknown, (4) may be applied by assuming a period Tp,1 for the supporting structure that maximizes Se(Tp,1,ξp,1) according to prEN 1998-1-1:2022, 5.2.2.2.
+If the horizontal vibration periods of both the structure, and the component–anchorage system are unknown, (4) may be applied by assuming a period Tp,1 for the supporting structure that maximizes Se(Tp,1,ξp,1) according to EN 1998-1-1:—2, 5.2.2.2.

 If the displacement-based approach is used for the analysis of the structure, the ratio Se(Tp,1,ξp,1)/qD' in Formula (9.3) should be replaced by the acceleration of the inelastic supporting structure determined by Formula (9.7).